Hero of Another Story

 - The standalone features Razor and The Plan tell the other stories: in Razor the protagonist is an officer on the Pegasus, while The Plan retells events from the Cylons' viewpoint.

 - In The Walking Dead's first season the protagonists meet a group of what at first they think are gangbangers who turn out to be protecting a bunch of senior citizens too fragile to be moved.
-We never find out what happens to them.
+We never find out what happens to them (a discarded plotline from the season two premiere reveals they were murdered, implied to be by The Governor).
 Likewise Morgan and his son until two seasons later.

 - The series From the Earth to the Moon was produced by director Ron Howard and lead actor Tom Hanks from Apollo 13, retelling the story of NASA and the different missions going to the moon.
 The episode focusing on Apollo 13 was this, as instead of showing the astronauts (as the film had already done that) it instead focused on the media's coverage on the incident.